Mary Connealy: Career

 Connealy wrote for ten years before she got her first book published, and had 20 finished books when she made her first sale.
 She published her first books with Barbour Publishing.
 After writing nineteen books for Barbour Publishing, she signed with Bethany House, a division of Baker Publishing Group, in 2011.
 Out of Control appeared on the Christian Booksellers Association national best-sellers list in September 2011 and also on the Evangelical Christian Publishers Association (ECPA) national fiction best-seller list.
 Connealy is also published by Thomas Nelson Publishing, a division of HarperCollins Publishers LLC.
 Connealy was a finalist for best first book in the American Christian Fiction Writer's (ACFW) 2008 Carol Awards with Petticoat Ranch.
 Doctor in Petticoats was a finalist for a 2011 RITA Award finalist-Best Inspirational Romance.
 Calico Canyon was a nominee for a Christy Award.
-Calico Canyon was best known for its opening line: "The Five Horseman of the Apocalypse rode in.
+Calico Canyon featured the opening line: "The Five Horseman of the Apocalypse rode in.
 Late as usual."